ZilchEngine/ZilchDocs/zero_editor_documentation/zeromanual/graphics/materials/roughness.markdown

  ##  Roughness Value

 When the RoughnessValue fragment is applied, the roughness value specified will be applied uniformly across the surface of the Material.
-To add a RoughnessValue fragment, click on the the `Add ZilchFragment` button in the Material Properties window and select `RoughnessValue`, as seen below:
+To add a RoughnessValue fragment, click on the the `Add NadaFragment` button in the Material Properties window and select `RoughnessValue`, as seen below: